coq/coq/doc/sphinx/addendum/universe-polymorphism.rst

    Definition selfpid := pidentity (@pidentity).

 Of course, the two instances of :g:`pidentity` in this definition are different.
-This can be seen when the :opt:`Printing Universes` option is on:
+This can be seen when the :flag:`Printing Universes` flag is on:

 .. coqtop:: none